TV Writing

 Program Overview

-The TV Writing Summer Institute introduces students to writing for television in Hollywood.
-This track mirrors the practice of professional writers in the world of episodic television and digital media by teaching students how to develop original series concepts and how to navigate the contemporary marketplace in a classroom environment that imitates the practices of a writers’ room.
-Under the guidance of a TV industry professional, students learn how to identify and capture the tone, characters, dialogue, and themes that make their story unique.
+The TV Writing Summer Institute immerses students in the art of writing for television in Hollywood.
+Modeled after a professional writers’ room, this track teaches students to develop original series concepts and navigate the contemporary television marketplace.
+Guided by an industry professional, students learn to identify and capture the compelling tone, characters, dialogue, and themes that make their stories unique.

 Participants will select one of two specializations: